i-look-like-tintin/TCExplorer/README.md

 -May

 ## May's Immediate Roadmap
+- KNOWN ISSUE: Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
+Will investigate.
 - ~~Add ability to select year ranges, rather than just all years or single year~~
-- Add additional data to TC selection pop-up
 - ~~Remove sample data functionality - no longer needed with data curl working~~
 - ~~Fix heatmap display~~
 - ~~Density and frequency maps.
 Include a unit converted to something / per year.
 Allows for experiment comparison – defined unit for everything~~